Getting Started

 1. Open your native Xcode project

-2. Drag all XCFrameworks from ios/.brownfield/package/ into your project
+2. Drag all XCFrameworks from ios/.brownfield/package/build/ into your project

 3. In target settings → GeneralFrameworks, Libraries, and Embedded Content, set all to Embed & Sign